 Science events don’t have to be big to be successful.
 Most science events put on by PTOs are done on a smaller scale than those run by the Belvidere and Loring PTOs.
 Many groups plan science-related family nights that focus on a specific area, such as astronomy, or a specific habitat, like the ocean.

 An astronomy family night organized by the Peters Canyon Elementary PTO in Tustin, Calif., was scheduled when Jupiter and Uranus were in view.
 Students and parents could look at the planets through high-powered telescopes provided by an astronomy club.
 The Ocean Awareness Night put on by the Horn Academy in Bellaire, Texas, featured live sharks and sand samples from across the world.

-The Longfellow Magnet School PTA in Westerville, Ohio, held its science family night in October and called it Spooky Science Night.
+The Longfellow Magnet School PTA in Westerville, Ohio, held a science family night in October called Spooky Science Night.
 A highlight of the evening was making frozen marshmallow treats using a cauldron of liquid nitrogen.

 The right formula for any science night, small or large, is to find a topic that can be demonstrated in a visually appealing way and a presenter who can explain the topic in simple terms.
 Once the cool factor kicks in, kids won’t even realize they’re learning.

 Recruit sponsors.
 Link sponsorships to specific expenditures rather than asking for a blank check.
 Companies in scientific fields may be particularly receptive to sponsoring science-theme events.